 evaluates the choices made while selecting texts for own reading preference or for a specific purpose.

-Use conventions of print and sentence structure to help understand text.
+Conventions of print and sentence structure

 explores books and demonstrates book handling skills.